-Consumer Confidence Report 2018
+New Plymouth Drinking Water Consumer Confidence Report 2020

 The City of New Plymouth routinely monitors for contaminants in your drinking water in accordance with federal and state regulations.
 At low levels, these substances are generally not harmful in our drinking water.
-Removing all contaminants would be extremely expensive, would not always provide increased protection of public health.
-Last year, we conducted tests for over 80 contaminants.
-We only detected 8 of those contaminants and found only 1 at a level higher than the EPA allows.
-The following table shows the detection of the following constituents in your drinking water.
-This table provides information on your drinking water quality for the period of January 1, 2018 through December 31, 2018.
+Removing all contaminants would be extremely expensive and would not always provide increased protection of public health.
+This table provides information on your drinking water quality for the period of January 1, 2020 through December 31, 2020.

-CONTAMINANT TABLE Contaminant Violation (Y/N) MCL MCLG Lowest Level Detected Highest Level Detected Year Tested Typical Sources of Contamination INORGANIC CONTAMINANTS Arsenic (ppb) N 10 0 4 8 2016 Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Copper (ppm) N 1.3 (AL) 1.3 N/A 0.23 2016 Corrosion of household plumb- ing systems; Erosion of natural deposits Fluoride (ppm) N 4 4 0.32 0.37 2016 Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Nitrate (ppm) N 10 10 N/A 3.3 2018 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Selenium (ppb) Y 50 50 8 52 2016 Discharge from petroleum and metal refineries; Erosion of nat- ural deposits; Discharge from mines RADIOACTIVE CONTAMINANTS Alpha Emitters (pCi/L) N 15 0 N/A 7.97 2016 Erosion of natural deposits Uranium (ug/L) N 30 0 N/A 9 2016 Erosion of natural deposits groundwater wells (Wells #7, #8, #9).
+CONTAMINANT TABLE Contaminant Violation (Y/N) MCLG MCL Lowest Level Detected Highest Level Detected Year Tested Typical Sources of Contamination INORGANIC CONTAMINANTS Arsenic (ppb) Ν 0 10 2 7 2019 Erosion of natural deposits; Runoff from orchards, glass/ electronic production wastes Barium (ppm) Ν 2 2 N/A 0.05 2019 Discharge of drilling wastes, metal refineries; Erosion of natural deposits Copper (ppm) Ν 1.3 1.3 N/A 0.15 2019 Corrosion of household plumbing; Erosion of natural deposits Fluoride (ppm) Ν 4 4 0.28 0.32 2019 Erosion of natural deposits; water additive that promotes strong teeth; Discharge from fertilizer, aluminum factories Nitrate (ppm) N 10 10 N/A 2.3 2020 Runoff from fertilizer; Leaching from septic tanks, sewage, Erosion of natural deposits MICROBIOLOGICAL CONTAMINANTS Total Coliform (RTCR) N N/A TT N/A N/A 2020 Naturally present in the environment (see Assessment Notice)